prachigauriar/TWTValidation/README.md

 ### Compound Validators

-Compound validators, instances of `TWTCompoundValidator`, allow you to combine validators using logical operations like AND, OR, and NOT.
+Instances of `TWTCompoundValidator`, or simply compound validators, allow you to combine validators using logical operations like AND, OR, and NOT.

     TWTNumberValidator *rangeValidator = [TWTNumberValidator numberValidatorWithMinimum:@2 maximum:@10];
     TWTCompoundValidator *notValidator = [TWTCompoundValidator notValidatorWithSubvalidator:rangeValidator];